sealink/docker-deploy/README.md

 1. Update the version in `public/version.txt`

-1. Update the version tag of the image nane in `Dockerrun.aws.json`
+1. Update the version tag of the image name in `Dockerrun.aws.json`

 1. Push to the updated branch and the tag as the version to origin